Heffer Wolfe

-Heffer Steer-Wolfe is a fictional character on the animated television series Rocko's Modern Life and the comic book series of the same name.
+Heffer Wolfe is a fictional character in Nickelodeon's animated television series Rocko's Modern Life, the Netflix special Rocko's Modern Life: Static Cling and the comic book series of the same name.
 Tom Kenny provided the voice of the anthropomorphic steer.
+Heffer is best friends with the title character, Rocko.

 Conception and development

-Joe Murray, creator of Rocko's Modern Life, partially based Heffer on an adopted friend who enjoyed bologna sandwiches and "had an interesting take on life."
+Joe Murray, creator of Rocko's Modern Life, partially based Heffer on an adopted friend who enjoyed bologna sandwiches and "had an interesting take on life".
 Heffer first appeared on an ID spot aired on MTV in 1989; the ID spot depicts Heffer as flying out of a television with the MTV logo branded on his buttocks.
+Heffer's design was altered to be more anthropomorphic for Rocko's Modern Life.

-Murray originally wrote "Sucker for the Suck-O-Matic" as the pilot episode; the executives decided that Heffer would be "a little too weird for test audiences."
-Murray, instead of removing Heffer from "Sucker for the Suck-O-Matic," decided to write "Trash-O-Madness," an episode without Heffer, as the pilot episode.
+Murray originally wrote "A Sucker for the Suck-O-Matic" as the pilot episode; the executives decided that Heffer would be "a little too weird for test audiences".
+Murray, instead of removing Heffer from "A Sucker for the Suck-O-Matic", decided to write "Trash-O-Madness", an episode without Heffer, as the pilot episode.
 Originally, Murray did not include any information about Heffer's origins in his pitch to Nickelodeon.
-Vince Calandra wrote the Heffer's origin plotline in Season 1.
+Vince Calandra wrote Heffer's origin plotline in season 1.

 Murray auditioned Tom Kenny in a large casting call in Los Angeles and chose him as the voice actor for Heffer.
-Kenny based Heffer's voice on the voice of a nephew of his; at the time the nephew was a teenager.
-The boy, who was 13 when the Heffer voice started, was the son of Kenny's brother.
-Kenny said that the voice was "[n]ot dead on, but some of his quirks I incorporated into the Heffer audition."
+Kenny based Heffer's voice on the voice of a nephew of his.
+Kenny said that the voice was "[n]ot dead on, but some of his quirks I incorporated into the Heffer audition".

 Jeff "Swampy" Marsh, a storyboard writer, says that Heffer's right eye and left nostril are "notched at the bottom" due to Murray's design style.
-Marsh added that the animators found keeping the sides straight "a little tricky at first" and that they referred to the design as "Tombstone-shaped."
+Marsh added that the animators found keeping the sides straight "a little tricky at first" and that they referred to the design as "Tombstone-shaped".